 Why use a call sheet?

-The call sheet is the lifeline of a production, so it’s critical you know the fundamentals.
+The call sheet is the lifeline of any film production, so it’s critical you know the fundamentals and understand how each section supports clear communication and an organized shoot day.

 Call Sheet Definition